mbeckersys/webhook-test/README.md

 # Webhook test
 Any push or pull request on this repository triggers an on-premise Jenkins run via webhooks.
 Yes.
-Indeed.